Mackinac Island: Nineteenth century to present

 Following the Civil War, the island became a popular tourist destination for residents of major cities on the Great Lakes.
 Much of the federal land on Mackinac Island was designated as the second national park, spearheaded by the efforts of Dr. John R. Bailey, Mackinac National Park, in 1875, three years after Yellowstone National Park was named as the first national park.
 This was thanks to U.S. Senator Thomas W. Ferry, who was born on the Island and lobbied for the park.
 To accommodate an influx of tourists in the 1880s, the boat and railroad companies built hotels, including the Grand Hotel.
 Island residents established souvenir shops to profit from the tourist trade.
 Many wealthy business magnates built summer "cottages" along the island's bluffs for extended stays.

 When the federal government left the island in 1895, it transferred all of the federal land, including Fort Mackinac, to the state of Michigan and this area was designated as Michigan's first state park.
 The Mackinac Island State Park Commission, appointed to oversee the island, has restricted private development in the park.
 Leaseholders are required to maintain the island's distinctive Victorian architecture.

 Motor vehicles were restricted at the end of the nineteenth century because of concerns for the health and safety of the island's residents and horses after local carriage drivers complained that automobiles startled their horses.
 This ban continues to the present, with exceptions only for city emergency vehicles (ambulance, police cars and fire trucks), city service vehicles, state park vehicles, and snowmobiles in winter.
 Thus, some controversy ensued in 2019 when Vice President Mike Pence was permitted to bring a motorcade to the island.

 Demographics

 According to the 2020 United States census, the island has a year-round population of 583.
-The population grows considerably during the summer from tourists and seasonal workers.
+The population grows considerably during the summer from tourists and seasonal workers, with many citizens from Jamaica providing vital services to the island during peak season.
 Hotels, restaurants, bars and retail shops hire hundreds of seasonal workers to accommodate the tens of thousands of visitors that visit the island between May 1st and October 31.